Redundancy Solicitor Nottingham

 We can advise and guide you on the following:

 - Settlement Agreements

 - Redundancy Policies

-If you have been informed that you are being made redundant it is important to make sure your employer is following rules and procedures that are in place to protect employees.
+If you have been informed that you are being made redundant, then it is important to make sure your employer is following rules and procedures that are in place to protect employees.

-These include consulting you about any potential redundancy, considering alternatives to redundancy and any suitable alternative vacancies, and ensuring you receive the correct amount of notice and redundancy pay.
+These include consulting you about any potential redundancy, considering alternative employment to redundancy and any suitable alternative vacancies.
+They also need to ensure that you receive the correct amount of notice and redundancy pay.

 Why choose Rotheras Redundancy Solicitors for legal advice?